santm/astro-tailwind-2024/README.md

 - added python script (add-target-blank.py)to convert external to **['target'] = '_blank'**
 - Added [https://expressive-code.com/](ExpressiveCode) please move astroExpressiveCode() before mdx()
 -  Expressive Code does not change theme with theme switcher ; but understand system theme when loading for the first time.
 It is fixed with help from astro discord ; added one line in astro.config.mjs **themeCssSelector: (theme) => `.${theme.type}`,**
+- minify of html ; we added a script